CredentialEngine/CredentialRegistry/docs/02_credential_registry_walkthrough.md

 - `204 No Content` is the success response, indicating that this resource/content is no longer available.

+## 10 - Requesting deleted envelopes

+Since deleting an envelope is purely logical, meaning that the envelope is only marked as deleted, you can retrieve deleted records using API parameters.

+Add these parameters to any API request to include the deleted records into the result set:

+- `?include_deleted=true` - returns all records including deleted ones
+- `?include_deleted=only` - returns only deleted records

+For example:
+`GET /api/credential-registry/envelopes?include_deleted=true` - should return a list of envelopes including the deleted ones.

+These parameters also work with search requests.
+[Read more about searching envelopes](/docs/07_search.md).

 -----

 For more info check our swagger docs and the json-schemas.